Docs

 // The rest of the chain is still pending.

-Each testing.createTraceIterationCursor() call creates its own cursor, so you can interleave two
+Each testing.createTraceIterationCursor() call returns its own cursor, so two independent chains can interleave on shared world state.

 val beginMessage = createMessage({